swthemathwiz/wyse-5070-ethernet-adapter/README.md

 The adapter is built using Openscad. _wyse-ethernet.scad_ is the main file for the adapter.
-It customizes a blank using information from the appropriate _XXX_nic.scad_ NIC file.
+It customizes a blank using information from the appropriate *XXX_nic.scad* NIC file.

 If you find the fit too tight, or the dimensions of the PCB have changed, you might wish to change the _tolerance_ settings in the main file, or the corresponding dimensions in the appropriate NIC files.
 I only had one adapter to test against, so I don't know how accurate the measurements are.
-I also had to modify some of the measurements from those based on the manual, so there may be other versions of the cards.
+I also had to modify some of the measurements from those found in the manual, so there may be other versions of the cards.

 You can also build a simple blank that blocks off an empty I/O slot from the _wyse-filler.scad_.